Course Outline

 Topics

-Why Python for scripting and automation
+Why choose Python for scripting and automation?

-• advantages of Python for scripting
+• Advantages of Python for scripting tasks

-• variables
+• Variables

-• control flow (if, loops)
+• Control flow structures (if statements, loops)

-• executing system commands
+• Executing system commands

 Structure of a Python script

-• running Python scripts
+• Running Python scripts

-• using the interpreter
+• Utilizing the interpreter

-• command line arguments
+• Managing command-line arguments

-• introduction to argparse
+• Introduction to the argparse library

 Exercises

-• lists files from a directory
+• Lists files within a directory

-• filters by extension
+• Filters files by extension

-Participants will rewrite the script in Python.
+Participants will rewrite this functionality in Python.

 Creating a Python script that:

-• receives parameters from the command line
+• Accepts parameters from the command line

-• processes files
+• Processes specified files

-• displays structured results
+• Outputs structured results

 Module 2: File and Directory Manipulation